The Xometry app works best with JavaScript enabled!

 6. Display Unit

 The display unit is a screen that displays important information to the operator, some displays have large high-resolution screens that display a wealth of information whereas others have small low-resolution screens with only the bare necessities displayed.
 The display unit shows how the operator interacts with the various CNC machine functions, such as inputting G-code or changing machine settings.
-The display unit also shows the current machine operating status.
+The display unit, as shown below, also shows the current machine operating status.

 7. Bed